-- 12.1 Limit on Liability.
-For all claims by either party against the other party, except with respect to [], whether such claims are made in contract, tort, strict liability, or otherwise, the injured party's potential recovery in any [] period shall be limited to [] damages suffered by such party up to [] during the [] prior to such claim(s) for the specific Service(s) giving rise to such claim(s); and (ii) with respect to breaches of [], an additional amount equal to [] during the [] prior to such claim(s) for the specific Service(s) giving rise to such claim(s) (the "[] Cap"). - 12.2 Exclusions to the Limitation on Liability.
-The limitations in Section 12.1 shall not apply to: []. - 12.3 Medidata Liability for Security Incidents.
-In the event of a Security Incident (as defined in Section 7.2 of the Data Processing Exhibit to this Agreement) that is the direct result of the failure of Medidata to comply with the terms of this Agreement, Medidata shall bear [].
+12.2 Exclusions to the Limitation on Liability.
+The limitations in Section 12.1 shall not apply to: [\\\].

+12.3 Medidata Liability for Security Incidents.
+In the event of a Security Incident (as defined in Section 7.2 of the Data Processing Exhibit to this Agreement) that is the direct result of the failure of Medidata to comply with the terms of this Agreement, Medidata shall bear [\\\].
 Medidata and Customer shall mutually agree on the content and timing of any such notifications, in good faith and as needed to meet applicable legal requirements.
-Notwithstanding the preceding sentence, the parties agree that Medidata shall have no obligation to send notification letters or provide credit monitoring for Customer unless such letters are legally required or otherwise reasonably required to alert individuals of potential harm. - 12.4 Disclaimer of Certain Damages.
-IN NO EVENT SHALL CUSTOMER OR MEDIDATA OR ITS AFFILIATES BE LIABLE FOR ANY INDIRECT, INCIDENTAL, PUNITIVE, EXEMPLARY, SPECIAL OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, LOSS OF PROFIT OR COSTS OF SUBSTITUTE SERVICES) SUFFERED BY EITHER PARTY, HOWEVER CAUSED, REGARDLESS OF THE THEORY OF LIABILITY, WHETHER IN CONTRACT, TORT, OR OTHERWISE, EVEN IF THE OTHER PARTY HAS BEEN PREVIOUSLY ADVISED OF THE POSSIBILITY, OR HAS CONSTRUCTIVE KNOWLEDGE, OF SUCH DAMAGES, AND NOTWITHSTANDING ANY FAILURE OF ESSENTIAL PURPOSE.
-The foregoing exclusion shall not apply to claims for []; provided, however, that any consequential damages recovered by Customer or Medidata for claims pursuant to Article 10 will be subject to [].
-For the avoidance of doubt, any claim as a result of a breach of Article [].
+Notwithstanding the preceding sentence, the parties agree that Medidata shall have no obligation to send notification letters or provide credit monitoring for Customer unless such letters are legally required or otherwise reasonably required to alert individuals of potential harm.

+12.4 Disclaimer of Certain Damages.
+IN NO EVENT SHALL CUSTOMER OR MEDIDATA OR ITS AFFILIATES BE LIABLE FOR ANY INDIRECT, INCIDENTAL, PUNITIVE, EXEMPLARY, SPECIAL OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, LOSS OF PROFIT OR COSTS OF SUBSTITUTE SERVICES) SUFFERED BY EITHER PARTY, HOWEVER CAUSED, REGARDLESS OF THE THEORY OF LIABLITY, WHETHER IN CONTRACT, TORT, OR OTHERWISE, EVEN IF THE OTHER PARTY HAS BEEN PREVIOUSLY ADVISED OF THE POSSIBILITY, OR HAS CONSTRUCTIVE KNOWLEDGE, OF SUCH DAMAGES, AND NOTWITHSTANDING ANY FAILURE OF ESSENTIAL PURPOSE.
+The foregoing exclusion shall not apply to claims for [\\\]; provided, however, that any consequential damages recovered by Customer or Medidata for claims pursuant to Article 10 will be subject to [\\\].
+For the avoidance of doubt, any claim as a result of a breach of Article 10 will be subject to [\\\].